 How to Ensure and Optimize Application Performance

-Application performance management (APM) involves managing the availability and efficiency of software applications by obtaining and translating IT metrics into business outcomes.
-Because application performance hiccups are inevitable, it’s crucial to have a robust APM solution in place so IT teams can resolve problems faster and more efficiently, lessening the impact on users and the bottom line.
+Application performance management (APM) involves managing the availability and performance of software applications by obtaining and translating IT and application metrics into business outcomes.
+Because application performance hiccups are inevitable, it’s crucial to have a robust APM solution in place so IT teams can resolve problems faster and more efficiently, lessening (or eliminating) the impact on users and the bottom line.

 One factor muddling application performance optimization is the speed of change.
 On-premises and cloud infrastructures are growing at an exponential pace.
-In addition, workloads are moving to the cloud, complicating the job for most understaffed and overworked IT departments.
+In addition, workloads are moving to the cloud while individual elements are continuously and dynamically reconfiguring, complicating the job for most understaffed and overworked IT departments.

 But users don’t care.
-They expect the applications they’re using to be responsive and lightning fast.
+Their demands are seemingly simple: they expect the applications they’re using to be responsive and lightning fast.
 Of course, the onus is on IT teams to make it happen.

-The top performing applications are also important to the C-level.
-Business outcomes and revenue are often tied to achieving efficiencies and productivity gains no matter where the software resides or how obscured the infrastructure.
+The top applications are also important to the C-level.
+Business outcomes and revenue are often tied to achieving efficiencies and productivity gains no matter where the software resides or how obscured the infrastructure supporting those applications.

 Without a Window Into Infrastructure, Optimization Is Elusive

-However, lack of visibility into infrastructure stacks—and the applications within them—presents significant challenges.
-It’s necessary to have a crystal-clear view of the various layers (including VMs and hypervisors) and an integrated APM solution.
-Otherwise, IT teams can’t see or quickly troubleshoot server, database, application, and network issues.
+However, lack of visibility into infrastructure stacks—and the applications using them—presents significant challenges.
+It’s necessary to have a crystal-clear view of the various layers (including hosts, hypervisors, containers, microservices, databases, storage, and networks) and an integrated APM solution.
+Otherwise, IT teams can’t see or quickly troubleshoot issues across these elements.

-With integrated APM, application-level assessments such as response time, load patterns, and resource usage are easy to identify.
-This information is necessary to ensure application performance and achieve optimal utilization.
+With integrated APM solutions, application-level assessments such as response time, load patterns and transactional work accomplished are easy to identify.
+And, importantly, resource usage metrics for all relevant, associated infrastructure is also available.
+All this information is necessary to ensure application performance and achieve optimal utilization (cost).

-Since APM tools collect billions of data points, you’ll receive real-time, detailed performance metrics for every aspect of your technology stack, helping you ascertain when an application is experiencing problems and—more importantly—why.
+Since APM tools collect billions of data points, you’ll receive continuous, detailed performance metrics for every aspect of your technology stack, helping you ascertain when an application is experiencing problems and—more importantly—why.
+Without APM, observability into and across all that matters is simply impossible.

 How APM Benefits IT Organizations

-Aside from visibility into performance metrics across application environments, APM offers a myriad of tangible benefits to improve the experience for every user in the organization.
+Aside from visibility into performance metrics across application and infrastructure environments, APM offers a myriad of tangible benefits to improve the experience for every user in the organization.

-Access diagnostic insights—APM allows you to monitor app performance regardless of location or device.
-If problems arise, you can pinpoint and address issues before users complain.
+Locational diagnostic insights—APM allows you to monitor app performance regardless of location or device.
+Proactively, it can determine when potential issues are “ramping up” but have not yet impacted end users.
+And, when problems arise, you can pinpoint and address issues before users complain.

-Meet SLAs—APM also provides real-time reporting on SLA compliance and uses context analytics to measure how applications impact the business.
+Meet SLAs—APM also provides real-time reporting on SLA compliance in the context of end users and transactional work to measure how applications impact the business.

-Manage costs—Additionally, APM can help you better predict peaks and valleys in application consumption, so you can manage the capacity of your capital-intensive resources.
+Manage costs—Additionally, APM allows you to better predict peaks and valleys in application demand and associated resource consumption, so you can manage the capacity of your capital-intensive resources (whether CapEx for on-premises, or OpEx for cloud).

 How APM Supports In-House Teams

-Using a centralized tool offers teams access to the same data for use across the application life cycle, including predeployment, production, and postdeployment.
+Using a centralized tool offers teams access to the same data for use across the application life cycle, including pre-deployment into production.
 This accessibility allows

-- support teams to provide faster, higher value customer service;
+- support teams to provide faster, more proactive, and thus higher value customer service;

 - developers to control the application quality and deliver a better user experience;